marvin-mangold/S7-PLC_MySql_MariaDB/index.md

 ### General Informations:

 Server user settings:
-    The user you want to login to sql server needs to set up using "mysql_native_password" as authentication method.
+The user that you want to login to sql server needs to set up using "mysql_native_password" as authentication method.
 You should create a new user for connecting to plc by typing following into your server commandline:

-    1. CREATE USER 'your_new_username'@'%';
+    CREATE USER 'your_new_username'@'%';
-    2. ALTER USER 'your_new_username'@'%' IDENTIFIED WITH 'mysql_native_password';
+    ALTER USER 'your_new_username'@'%' IDENTIFIED WITH 'mysql_native_password';
-    3. ALTER USER 'your_new_username'@'%' IDENTIFIED BY 'your_new_password';
+    ALTER USER 'your_new_username'@'%' IDENTIFIED BY 'your_new_password';
-    4. GRANT ALL PRIVILEGES ON your_databasename.your_tablename TO 'your_new_username'@'%';
+    GRANT ALL PRIVILEGES ON your_databasename.your_tablename TO 'your_new_username'@'%';
-    5. FLUSH PRIVILEGES;
+    FLUSH PRIVILEGES;

 ![S7-PLC_MySql_MariaDB_Bild02](https://user-images.githubusercontent.com/10088323/134991945-9647c52d-6c3b-4b9b-902b-713a36e629f7.JPG)